It's a Guppy!

-In 1997 I was searching the internet for a new livebearer I had seen in my local fish store that were not for sale, called an Endler's Livebearer (ELB).
+In 1997 I was searching the internet for a new livebearer I had seen in my local fish store that was not for sale, called an Endler's livebearer (ELB).
 I could only find one reference to it on a message board, and no photos existed on the internet.
 None of the books in my fish book library had photos or a paragraph on the fish.

-Luckily for me, through friends in the pet trade, I was able to track down a couple dozen ELBs from someone that had a breeding colony in one of his planted tanks.
+Luckily for me, through friends in the pet trade, I could track down a couple of dozen ELBs from someone with a breeding colony in one of his planted tanks.

-I emailed Dr. John Endler and asked him if I were to send him a photo of the fish I had acquired if he could verify if they are the livebearer named after him by aquarium hobbyist.
-He verified that they were indeed the fish.
-I emailed John that I was going to write an article about the fish and post it on the internet.
+I emailed Dr. John Endler and asked him if I were to send him a photo of the fish I had acquired and if he could confirmed if they were the livebearer named after him by an aquarium hobbyist.
+He confirmed that they were, indeed, the fish.
+I emailed John that I would write an article about the fish and post it on the internet.
 I asked him if he could provide me with his story about the fish and that I would include it in the article.
-After a few emails back and forth a final article was developed about the Endler's Livebearer and posted on the internet with photos for the first time.
+After a few emails back and forth, a final article was developed about Endler's livebearer and posted on the internet with photos for the first time.

 In 2005 Fred Poeser, Michael Kempkes and Isaac Isbrucker published their work in Contributions to Zoology for giving ELB separate species status from Poecilia reticulata (guppy).
 They gave it a new species name (wingei).
 Their effort was a lot of work for nothing as it did not pass the peer review test to be accepted as new species.
 Evidence that ELB was indeed a guppy (Poecilia reticulata) had already been posted on the internet at least a year before they published their work.

-Endler's Livebearer is a Subspecies of P. reticulata
+Endler's Livebearer is a Subspecies of Poecilia reticulata

-There are some obvious physical differences between the ELB and other wild guppy populations that do warrant giving the ELB subspecies status of P. reticulata.
-ELB do have unique coloration in the geographic region for which they are found.
-Male ELB do have a more angular body, and smaller caudal peduncle than other populations of guppies.
-Female ELB are typically slightly more slender than other female guppy populations.
+Some obvious physical differences between the ELB and other wild guppy populations warrant giving the ELB subspecies status of Poecilia reticulata.
+ELBs have unique coloration in the geographic region in which they are found.
+Male ELBs have a more angular body and smaller caudal peduncle than other populations of guppies.
+Female ELBs are typically slightly more slender than other female guppy populations.
 ELB does meet the definition of subspecies.
-Here is the definition for subspecies from Merriam-Webster:
+The definition for subspecies from Merriam-Webster is below:

-It is of my opinion that the ELB should be named Poecilia reticulata endleri, in recognition of Dr. John Endler, the man who brought this fish to the attention of the world.
-This would be the correct classification of the Endler's Livebearer.
+The ELB should be named Poecilia reticulata endleri in recognition of Dr. John Endler, who brought this fish to the world's attention.
+This would be the correct classification of Endler's livebearer.